Nishinomiya: Primary and secondary schools

 Nishinomiya has 40 public elementary schools and 19 public middle schools operated by the city government, and nine public high schools operated by the Hyōgo Prefectural Board of Education.
+These nine include Hōtoku Gakuen High School, with a prominent baseball team, and Nishinomiya Kita High, the setting for much of The Melancholy of Haruhi Suzumiya.
 There are also two private elementary schools, seven private middle schools and seven private high schools.
-In addition, the city also operates one. and the prefecture operates two, special education school for the handicapped.
+In addition, the city also operates one, and the prefecture operates two, special education schools for the physically challenged.